-Metric Component Analysis: Doing Analysis
+Metric Component Analysis: Conducting Analysis

 Last week we explored how breaking down metrics into components made it easy to find the drivers when our metrics changed.
 However, in every case I magically knew exactly which dimensions to look at!
 In the real world, the hardest part of solving these mysteries is finding the right dimensions to analyze.